 Details

-The smoothing process is performed using a centered sliding mean filter with a window of nsm
+The smoothing process is performed using a centered sliding mean filter with a window of nsm bins.

 The window extends symmetrically before and after each bin, with adjustments based on whether nsm